foresightcares/community_registration/USAGE.md

 ### Error: GraphQL validation failed
 - Check that required fields are present in Excel file
 - Verify Excel column names match expected format

+### Error: Multiple communities found
+- The Excel file must contain exactly one community in the "Community Info" sheet
+- Remove extra community rows or split into separate files

+### Error: COGNITO_USER_POOL_ID is required
+- `COGNITO_USER_POOL_ID` must be set in `env.local`
+- Cognito is required for user authentication - the process will fail without it
+- Add `COGNITO_USER_POOL_ID=your-pool-id` to your `env.local` file

+### Error: Cognito group creation failed
+- Failed to create or retrieve the Cognito group for the community
+- Check AWS permissions for Cognito operations
+- Verify the `COGNITO_USER_POOL_ID` is correct
+- The process will fail since users cannot be assigned to groups

+### Error: Cognito user registration failed
+- User was created in GraphQL but failed to register in Cognito
+- User will not be able to login without Cognito registration
+- The process will fail to ensure data consistency

+### Warning: Verification failed
+- A caretaker was created but not found in the system during verification
+- This may indicate a synchronization issue - verify manually

 ## Advanced Usage